nurujjamanpollob/custom-ui-collection-android/README.md

 <br />
 <br />
-If you found library not found error, add this also like this, in your project level <b>settings.gradle</b> file:
+If you found library or dependency not found error, add this also like this, in your project level <b>settings.gradle</b> file:

 <br />